block-core/documentation/docs/explorer/indexer.md

 This will start the nginx server

+To view the logs run the command
+`docker-compose logs -f --tail=100`

 ## Deploy the indexer

 Choose the coin (or coins) you want to run, repeate this step for each coin.